bit-player/deepdream-install-memo/readme.md

 The next steps call for editing Makefile.config.
 You can do this in a terminal window using nano or another line editor, or else open the file with a freestanding editor.
 Here are the four changes:

 Line 8.
-Uncomment CPU_ONLY := 1, since I have no GPU that will run Cuda.
+Uncomment `# CPU_ONLY := 1`.
+(Since I have no GPU that will run Cuda, this is my only option.
+If you do have the necessary hardware, check the [robertsdionne gist](https://gist.github.com/robertsdionne/f58a5fc6e5d1d5d2f798) for advice.)

     # CPU_ONLY := 1  ==>  CPU_ONLY := 1